-- 1.1 The debts listed in Appendix 1 represent Council Tax debts of £955,091.16 which are considered irrecoverable and are recommended for write off.
+- 1.1 The debts listed in Appendix 1 represent Council Tax debts of £432,452.58 which are considered irrecoverable and are recommended for write off.
 This could be because it is uneconomical to recover the debt or because we are unable to recover the debt for other reasons such as debtors living abroad.
-The individual debts are all under £5,000 and cover the financial years from 2003/2004 to 2016/2017. - 1.2 All the debts are in respect of closed accounts.
+The individual debts are all under £5,000 and cover the financial years from 2004/05 to 2019/20.
+A list of the individual debts for write off is in Appendix 1. - 1.2 All the debts are in respect of closed accounts.
 Most are in respect of debtors who have absconded, including some who are known to be abroad.
 Therefore no further economical action can be taken.
-The table at 1.6 below provides a breakdown of the age profile of these debts with the total value for each year recommended for write off. - 1.3 Some debts relate to 2003/2004 because we continue to pursue outstanding debt irrespective of age until there is no realistic/economic possibility of payment.
+The table at 1.6 below provides a breakdown of the age profile of these debts with the total value for each year recommended for write off. - 1.3 Some debts relate to 2004/05 because we continue to pursue outstanding debt irrespective of age until there is no realistic/economic possibility of payment.
 All customer contact details have been checked to try to prompt contact from the debtor in addition to the necessary recovery notices as noted below.
-We use telephone and email contact that we may hold as a couple of the methods to try and elicit contact from the debtor in addition to the necessary recovery notices as noted below. - 1.4 Attempts to trace absconders include searches of our internal revenues system, credit reference agencies, enquiry notices to owners, agents and new occupiers of properties and visit reports by our Inspection and Enforcement Agents.
+We use telephone and email contact that we may hold as two of the methods to try and elicit contact from the debtor in addition to the necessary recovery notices as noted below. - 1.4 Attempts to trace absconders include searches of our internal revenues system, credit reference agencies, enquiry notices to owners, agents and new occupiers of properties and visit reports by our Inspection and Enforcement Agents.
 With regard to cost effectiveness, the extent of tracing activity will correspond to the amount of the individual debts with a greater intensity of checks being carried out in respect of larger debts.
 It should be noted that where a debtor is traced following the write off of the debt then the debt will be reinstated and further attempts made to recover, subject to statutory limitation periods and it being economical to do so.
 Debts under £10.00 are also included as uneconomical to collect or represent small balances that need to be written off before the annual billing process.
-The accounts submitted have not previously been subject to a write off. - 1.5 The process used for the collection of Council Tax involves the issue of an initial demand notice, reminder notices, final notices, summons, Liability Order notice and issue to Enforcement Agents who then issue further letters and visits.
+The accounts submitted have not previously been subject to a write off.

+1.5 The process used for the collection of Council Tax involves the issue of an initial demand notice, reminder notices, final notices, summons, Liability Order notice and issue to Enforcement Agents who then issue further letters and visits.
 The notices are issued in accordance with the Local Government Finance Act 1992.